 Purposes of collecting personal data

-Pax Christi International uses personal data as specified by individual users.
+Pax Christi USA uses personal data as specified by individual users.
 Individuals may sign up to receive electronic communications from us for a variety of services (newsletters, fundraising appeals, action alerts, general information, event registration, surveys, etc.) Such data will only be used for the purpose it was originally obtained for at the consent of the individual.

 performance and to provide users with a better user experience.
 Users have full control over what cookies are set on their devices and can delete cookies that have already been set at any time.